adversary-org/emacs-launcher-osx/README.rst

 be launched with a single click.

-You don't need to specify an init file, Emacs takes care of all of that as normal, though the sever version launches with the flags to execute the *server-start* mode.
+You don't need to specify an init file, Emacs takes care of all of that as normal, though the server version launches with the flags to execute the *server-start* mode.

 To launch additional instances of the basic version (EmacsLauncher)